-Some days we have struggles as my grandma continues to grip more onto the past than to the present day.
+Some days we have struggled as my grandma continues to grip more on the past than on the present day.
 When I get there in the mornings, she calls out for her own ‘mama.’
-We get through this by talking about the memories she’s shared with her mama, asking her about the good ole’ days, and where she’d like to go next for a shopping day to help distract her mind.
+We get through this by talking about the memories she’s shared with her mama, asking her about the good ole days, and where she’d like to go next for a shopping day to help distract her mind.

 My grandma sometimes calls me an angel, but she’s the real angel in my eyes.”

 This story was submitted to Love What Matters by Kristin Anderson of Melcher-Dallas, Iowa.
 Join the Love What Matters family and subscribe to our newsletter.

 Read more stories like this:

 ‘We were moving Dad to memory care when Mom had a heart attack.’: Woman supports parents through Alzheimer’s